CharlieDinh/FEDL/README.md

 Updated version: https://github.com/CharlieDinh/FEDL/files/5205902/FEDL_journal_updated.pdf

-Our Code is developed based on the code from: https://github.com/litian96/FedProx
+This version is developed based on the code from: https://github.com/litian96/FedProx

-We develop Pytorch Version at: https://github.com/CharlieDinh/FEDL_pytorch
+# We develop the new version using Pytorch at: https://github.com/CharlieDinh/FEDL_pytorch

 # Software requirements:
 - numpy, scipy, tensorflow, Pillow, matplotlib.